-Following the discussion above, the group worked to develop an evidence based diagnostic framework for data collection on marine debris during necropsies.
-In presenting this, Mazzariol noted that interpreting post-mortem findings and evidence collected during a thorough necropsy, not limited to gross examination, needs specific skills and expertise.
-These data should be elaborated by skilled professionals to properly hypothesize the possible cause, mechanism and manner of death.
-A necropsy is a specialized medical procedure comprising of a thorough examination of a carcass by dissection with the aim to determine the likely cause of death.
+Following the discussion above, the group worked to develop an evidence based diagnostic framework for data collection on marine debris during necropsies (IWC/DEC19/MD/05).
+In presenting the framework, Mazzariol noted that interpreting post-mortem findings and evidence collected during a thorough necropsy, not limited to gross examination, needs specific skills and expertise.
+These data should be elaborated by skilled professionals to properly hypothesise the possible cause, mechanism and manner of death.
+A necropsy is a specialised medical procedure comprising of a thorough examination of a carcass by dissection with the aim to determine the likely cause of death.
 Sampling and testing should be complete and not be driven by any previous hypothesis or speculation; interpretation of evidences should be based on the best existing literature and protocols already published and/or used, ruling out any possible causes of death without bias.
 Even if it depends on the specific country's legal framework, post-mortem investigations with diagnostic aims should be conducted with the involvement of a veterinarian trained in animal pathology with an experience in marine mammal diseases.

-In Annex 5, best practices and criteria associated with diagnoses of marine debris ingestion are summarized.
-These set of findings constitute an evidence-based diagnostic assessment framework and could support the interpretation of data and observations collected during a thorough and complete necropsy by a veterinary pathologist and/or a veterinarian.
+Best practices and criteria associated with diagnoses of marine debris ingestion (IWC/DEC19/MD/05) is summarised in Annex 5.
+This set of findings constitute an evidence-based diagnostic assessment framework and could support the interpretation of data and observations collected during a thorough and complete necropsy by a veterinary pathologist and/or a veterinarian.

-The workshop recommended the adoption of the Evidence-based diagnostic assessment framework for cetacean necropsies on marine debris ingestion and common data collection in Annex 5 by veterinary/biologists working in stranding networks during post-mortem examination of cetaceans in order to study the impact of marine debris ingestion on marine mammals.
+The workshop recommended the adoption of the Evidence-based diagnostic assessment framework for cetacean necropsies on marine debris ingestion and common data collection by veterinary/biologists working in stranding networks during postmortem examination of cetaceans in order to study the impact of marine debris ingestion on marine mammals.